ananya-sahu/creative_captions/CLIP_prefix_caption/README.md

 ## Authored
-Aditi authored the baseline metrics, except BertScore, and automatic metric.
+Aditi authored the baseline metrics, except BertScore, and automatic metric's creative files.
 Both Aditi and Ananya authored the train and predict changes.
 Ananya authored the Bert Score, train_fine_tune and predict_fine_tune code for the two fine-tuned models.
+Both Ananya and Aditi authored the classifier_for_weights Jupyter notebook.
+Ananya authored the training and predicting for VUA corpus.
 Also included is train_clip_bart and predict_clip_bart which was not included in the final paper, but authored by Aditi.

 ## Acknowledgments